Simple, efficient, ultra-fast, scalable data store wrapper for LMDB

 Also related to these changes is switching (back) to serializing and deserializing keys in JS (instead of C++), which reduces the number of JS value/objects cross the native call barrier.
 This also opens the door for more customized JS key serialization strategies (negation, custom UUID handlers, and potentially more performant little endian format).

 The latest point releases include performance improvements for accessing binary data.
-This should improve performance when using encoding: 'binary'
+This should improve performance when using encoding: 'binary'.
+There are also now dedicated binary methods, getBinary/getBinaryFast that are available for getting binary data even if the store is using a different encoding.

 There are now count functions (getCount, getKeysCount, getValuesCount) for faster access to getting a count of entries in a range.

-is now available as an encoding option.
-This may be useful when create index stores that are primarily use to store references to keys in other stores (and this is often done in combination with the dupSort
+ordered-binary is now available as an encoding option.
+This may be useful when create index stores that are primarily use to store references to keys in other stores (and this is often done in combination with the dupSort option).

 Published by kriszyp over 3 years ago